hearvox/postscript/readme.md

 The select-menu gets the handles from transients which store front-end registrations.

-### Transients store registered scripts/styles
+### Transients stores site-wide registered scripts/styles
 The `wp_enqueue_scripts` hook registers front-end scripts/styles.
 The `$wp_scripts` and `$wp_styles` variables store this registration data in memory.

 So this plugin needs to access front-end memory from the back-end.
 To do that a function fires the hook -- `do_action( 'wp_enqueue_scripts' )` -- then stores the variables as transients, `'postscript_scripts_reg'` and `'postscript_styles_reg'`.

 This function hooks on `shutdown` (earlier hooks affect the admin display).
 The transients contain all the WordPress defaults, registered via `wp_default_scripts()` and `wp_default_styles()`, but do not have registrations via the `admin_enqueue_scripts` or `login_enqueue_scripts` hooks.
 Transient functions are in: `/includes/functions.php`.

-### Custom taxonomies store selected scripts/styles
+### Custom taxonomies stores admin-allowed scripts/styles
 Two custom taxonomies, `'postscript_scripts'` and `'postscript_styles'`, store admin-selected handles.
 As a sanity check, a function, hooked to `'pre_insert_term'`, adds new terms only if they match a front-end registered handle (in one the above transients).

 On the settings screen, WordPress taxonomy display a term's post-count linked to a list all posts that use a particular term/handle.
 The term posts-list screen displays all allowed post types, by applying the site-option's' 'post_types' array to the `'pre_get_posts'` hook.
 Taxonomy functions are in the main plugin file: `postscript.php`.

-### Post meta box adds scripts, styles, and classes
+### Post-meta adds per-post scripts, styles, and classes
 The Postscript meta box displays admin-allowed handles as checkboxes using `wp_terms_checklist()`.
 These are the scripts/styles that can be enqueued.
 Checked boxes are saved as the post's taxonomy terms.
 (The default taxonomy meta boxes do not display, so the Edit Post form would doesn't have two checkbox sets for the same taxonomy.)

 The meta box also has text fields for script/style URLs to be enqueued and for body/post classes.
 URLs and class names get saved as post-meta as an array in a single custom field, named `'postscript_meta'`.
 Meta box and post-meta functions are in: `/includes/meta-box.php`.

-### Enqueueing loads scripts/styles and adds classes
+### Hooks enqueue post's scripts/styles and add classes
 Functions hooked to `wp_enqueue_scripts` enqueue a post's handles (custom taxonomy terms) and URLs (from post-meta), after `sanitize_key()` and `esc_url_raw()` sanity checks.
 Functions hooked to `body_class` and `post_class` add any class names (from post-meta), after a `sanitize_html_class()` sanity check.

 WordPress also auto-adds taxonomy terms to `post_class()`, e.g., with class names `.postscript_scripts-thickbox` and  `.postscript_styles-thickbox`.